-Adequate safety information must be available to everyone who uses, supervises, or manages the use of work equipment.
-Where appropriate, written instructions should be provided.
+You must ensure that everyone who uses, supervises or manages the use of work equipment has adequate safety information available to them and, where appropriate, written instructions.
 The information must be easy to understand and should include:

-- how the equipment should be used; - what to do if you have a problem with the equipment; - information on how to operate the machine/vehicle contained in the operator's manual; and - any other specific information based on previous experience of using the equipment.
+- How the equipment should be used; - What to do if you have a problem with the equipment; - Information on how to operate the machine/ vehicle contained in the operator's manual; - Any other specific information based on previous experience of using the equipment.